alima002/prop/README.md

-# electron_density
-Calculation of the electron density of molecules using a quantum circuit
+The file prop_H2.py performs analysis of the properties of H2 using pyscf and pennylane, both using Hartree-Fock and the 6-31G base.